Werdffelynir/spdo/README.md

 // generated: UPDATE table_name SET title=?, description=?
 WHERE id=?;

-// BEWARE! peculiar of the method `update`: named placeholders always convert to question mark placeholders.
+// BEWARE! peculiar of the method `update`: named placeholders always convert to
-// Use question mark placeholders to avoid errors
+// question mark placeholders.
+Use question mark placeholders to avoid errors.
 $result = $db->update('table_name',$updData,'id=:id',[':id'=>10]);
 ```

 ### Example DELETE
 ```
 $result = $db->delete('table_name','id=:id',[':id'=>'10']);
 ```

 ### You also can use all the methods PDO/PDOStatement directly, like: